monterillo12/monterillo12/README.md

 	- <a href="https://discord.com/users/337679522226896911">Discord</a>
 	- <a href="https://blackendermanxd@gmail.com">Mail</a>
 	- <a href="https://twitter.com/monterillo12">Twitter</a>

-- Projects:
-	- I'm actually working in 2 webpages and 1 FiveM resource (a tablet)

 - In a soon future I want to start learning Vue.js, C++ and Pyton 👾